How to Get Rid of Odor in Bathroom Sink?

 Q: Why does my bathroom sink smell like rotten eggs?

-A strong sulfur-like smell usually points to sewer gas or stagnant water in the P-trap.
-Run the water for a minute.
-If the smell persists, you may need to clean the P-trap or check for leaks.
+A sulfur-like odor often signals the presence of sewer gas or stagnant water in the P-trap.
+Simply running the water for a minute may clear it up.
+If the smell persists, you might need to clean the P-trap or inspect for leaks in the system.

 Q: Is it safe to pour bleach down the drain?

-Yes, in moderation.
-Bleach can kill odor-causing bacteria, but it’s best used sparingly.
-Avoid mixing it with vinegar or ammonia-based products, as the combination can create dangerous gases.
+Bleach can be effective in killing odor-causing bacteria, but it should be used sparingly.
+Avoid mixing bleach with vinegar or ammonia-based products, as the combination can produce harmful gases.

 Q: Can a plumber fix bad smells from the sink permanently?